TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 #### Instruction - `__str__`

 * Need a method called `__str__`.
-* This will get called when you print an object
+* This will get called when you print an object.
-* it returns a string that is easy to read and understand
+* it returns a string that is easy to read and understand.

 #### Activity